zd3nik/SubSim/protocol.md

                       |              1 = surfaced, 0 = not surfaced
                       |    dead    = Has this submarine been destroyed?
                       |              1 = destroyed, 0 = not destroyed
+                      |
+                      |  NOTE: Do not submit commands for surfaced or dead submarines
     ------------------|---------------------------------------------------------------------------
     H|tn|score        |  Sent to each player at the end of each turn to provide the player with
                       |  their current score.